Funeral practices and burial customs in the Philippines: Apayao

 The Apayaos-also known as the Isnegs or Isnags-of the Cordillera Administrative Region, wrap the deceased person in a mat (ikamen), and is then carried on the shoulders of the immediate male family members.
 Items are placed inside the coffin in order to help the deceased person throughout his/her journey.
 For example, a jar (basi) is placed in the coffin to quench the deceased one's thirst.
 Another example is a spear and shield also being put inside in order to help him/her protect himself/herself from enemies during the journey.
 The coffin is then lowered into either the kitchen area of their families home or in a burial site owned by his/her family.

 Benguet

-For eight consecutive days, the indigenous people from Benguet blindfold the dead and then place it on a chair that is located next to their house's main entrance.
+For 9 consecutive days, the indigenous people from Benguet blindfold the dead and then place it on a chair that is located next to their house's main entrance.
 The arms and legs are tied together in a sitting position.
 A bangil rite is performed by the elders on the eve of the funeral, which is a chanted narration of the biography of the deceased.
 During interment, the departed is directed towards heaven by hitting bamboo sticks together.

-Cavite

-The deceased person is buried vertically in a hollowed out tree that is previously chosen by themselves.
-Sometimes, the person is also put into a sarcophagus in the tree trunk if they are of higher social status.